sanberkHax/upayments-case-study/README.md

 # Upayments Case Study

 I had no prior experience with Typescript and Tailwind CSS before this project.
-I've studied them from scratch while building the website.
+I've studied them from scratch while building the website to demonstrate my quick learning and adaptation skills.